rouzinho/EarListenerDft/README.md

 ## Getting Started

 The plugin is a basic ROS subscriber reading data from a topic with the type Float64.

 Of course you can adapat it to subscribe to any topic.

+It basically consists of a C++ code starting a ROS init() thread, then the plugin itself is listening to the topic.

 The code work for the 6.x version of Cedar.